lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 For consolidations, the `ConsolidationGateway` verifies the **target** validator's withdrawal credentials via on-chain CL proofs (see [Consolidation Gateway](#consolidation-gateway)), so consolidation cannot redirect stake to a validator outside the Lido WC set.
 The **source** withdrawal credentials are guaranteed by the EIP-7251 system contract itself, since the consolidation request is signed by the `WithdrawalVault` contract, which is the canonical withdrawal address for all Lido core validators.

-For top-ups, the `TopUpGateway` verifies the target validator's withdrawal credentials via on-chain CL proofs (see [Validator State Validation](#validator-state-validation)), so a top-up cannot be routed to a non-Lido validator — even in the event a front-run during the predeposit was not caught by the DSM.
+For top-ups, the `TopUpGateway` verifies the target validator's withdrawal credentials via on-chain CL proofs (see [Validator State Validation](#validator-state-validation)), so a top-up cannot be routed to a non-Lido validator — even in the event that a front-run during the predeposit was not caught by the DSM.
 The per-validator top-up limit is additionally forced to zero for slashed, exiting, or already-exited validators.

 ### Authorized Depositor Bot for Top-Ups